 For example, allowing yourself to feel anger might mean letting the heat of fury rise up within you until you see red.
 And fully expressing it might mean consciously channeling that powerful feeling into some activity, such as writing or running.

 Importantly, allowing yourself to feel anger does NOT mean following whatever crazy impulses it inspires in you in that moment.
-In fact, feeling and expressing your anger on a regular basis will actually prevent those painful situations where months or years of repressed anger bubble up and cause you to lash out in ways you really wish you hadn't.
+In fact, feeling and expressing your anger on a regular basis will actually prevent those painful situations where repressed emotions bubble up and cause you to lash out in ways you really wish you hadn't.

-That's the trick – in order to consciously shift your emotions, you first have to come into relationship with them by feeling/expressing them over time.
+That's the trick – in order to consciously shift your emotions, you first have to come into relationship with them.
 Why is this so important?

 Emotions are at their core, energy, and you cannot remove energy, you can only work with it.